top of page

 4. Complications: In severe cases, chronic wounds associated with PAD can lead to conditions like gangrene, potentially resulting in amputation if not managed properly.

-Understanding the risk factors of PAD—such as smoking, diabetes, high blood pressure, and high cholesterol—can help individuals take preventive measures.
-Recognizing the symptoms, such as leg pain or numbness, is crucial for early diagnosis.
-Regular check-ups are also important.
-People with risk factors should have regular check-ups with their healthcare provider to monitor vascular health and address any concerns promptly.
+Understanding the risk factors for PAD—such as smoking, diabetes, high blood pressure, and high cholesterol—is essential for prevention and early detection.
+Recognizing symptoms like leg pain, numbness, or non-healing wounds is critical.
+People with risk factors should have regular vascular health assessments to monitor circulation and address any concerns promptly.

-If you, or a loved one, have signs of PAD or a wound that won’t heal, please contact your closest Wound Treatment Center.
+If you, or a loved one, have signs of PAD or a wound that won’t heal, it’s important to seek medical attention promptly.
+Specialized Wound Treatment Centers can offer advanced therapies that promote faster healing and help preserve mobility.

 bottom of page